arp242/info/README.markdown

 `INFOPATH` is respected.

-There are no commandline options at this point.
+There are no commandline options at this point; all arguments starting with `-` are ignored.

 ---